-Accident victims commonly suffer from a whole range of complications after sustaining a personal injury that was not their fault, whether it was due to a car accident or medical malpractice.
+Accident victims commonly suffer from a whole range of complications after sustaining a personal injury that was not their fault.
 These include the physical injuries themselves, mental distress caused by their injuries and the events of the accident, a painful recovery period, physical complications and disabilities, and disfiguration.

 The mental, physical, and financial damages of these complications far exceed the simple economic damages caused by the cost of medical treatment.
 That is why your personal injury lawyer can fight for you to be awarded pain and suffering damages and mental pain damages that take these factors into account.